eboileau/ribotools/docs/source/getting-started.rst

 What is **Ribotools**?
 ----------------------

 **Ribotools** is a toolbox for the analysis of matched ribosome profiling (Ribo-seq) and RNA sequencing (RNA-seq) data.
-It can be used to generate count tables for Ribo-seq, RNA-seq, or both, and perform translation efficiency (TE) analysis.
+It can be used to generate count tables for Ribo-seq, RNA-seq, or both, and perform translation efficiency (TE) or differential expression (DE) analyses.

 Ribo-seq abundance is estimated from ribosome footprints, or ribosome-protected RNA fragments (RPFs), using periodic reads only.
 Optionally, RNA-seq reads can be trimmed to the maximum periodic fragment length of a matched Ribo-seq sample, to minimize mapping bias.